fadhilayosof/Portfolio/index.md

 **Quantifiable result:** We could Classify the orthopedic parameters as Normal or Abnormal with an accuracy of. [**88.71%**] https://github.com/fadhilayosof/Knn_Nb_Project1/blob/main/Knn_Nb_Project.ipynb.

-- Used the K Nearest Neighbours algorithm to classify a patient’s condition as normal or abnormal based on various orthopedic parameters
+- Used the K Nearest Neighbours algorithm to classify a patient’s condition as normal or abnormal based on various orthopedic parameters.
-- Compared predictive performance by fitting a Naive Bayes model to the data
+- Compared predictive performance by fitting a Naive Bayes model to the data.
-- Selected best model based on train and test performance
+- Selected best model based on train and test performance.